Skip to content

 Does the CapCut free tier put a watermark on exports?

-Not on 1080p exports as of our April 2026 testing.
+Not on standard 1080p free-tier exports.
 CapCut did add a default end-card with the CapCut logo on older versions, but current builds let you delete that card before export.
 You still need to sign in with a TikTok or CapCut account to use the free tier.

 Can I legally remove the Filmora watermark without paying?